pingcap/docs-cn/dm/handle-failed-ddl-statements.md

 }
 ```

 Assume that it is acceptable in the actual production environment that this DDL statement is not executed in the downstream TiDB (namely, the original table schema is retained).
-Then you can use `handle-error <task-name> skip` to skip this DDL statement to resume the migration.
+Then you can use `binlog skip <task-name>` to skip this DDL statement to resume the migration.
 The procedures are as follows:

-1. Execute `handle-error <task-name> skip` to skip the currently failed DDL statements in MySQL instance 1 and 2:
+1. Execute `binlog skip <task-name>` to skip the currently failed DDL statements in MySQL instance 1 and 2:

     {{< copyable "" >}}

     ```bash
-    » handle-error test skip
+    » binlog skip test
     ```

     ```